 When the deposit has gone through, you’re good to go, but we recommend you start with a demo account before you jump in and begin trading on your live account.
 Setting up a demo account will help you get familiar with the platform and give you a chance to witness the ebb and flow of your cryptocurrency’s value without risking your money.

 Step 3.
-Decide how you’d like to trade
+Learn how to perform technical analysis

 Step 4.
 Start trading

 You might also be able to add leveraged trading to your strategy, although this isn’t recommended for inexperienced traders as it’s a high-risk move.
 The way leveraged trading works is that you only put down a fraction of what the trade is worth and the broker covers the rest.